-The device requires a single 3.0 volt power supply (2.7 V to 3.3 V) for both read and write functions.
+The device requires a single 3.0 volt power supply (2.7 V to 3.6 V or 2.7 V to 3.3 V) for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.